WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

 _(see the [code above](https://github.com/WordPress/block-development-examples/blob/trunk/plugins/minimal-block-ca6eda/src/index.js) in [an example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/minimal-block-ca6eda))_

-The markup of the block in the front end could look like this:
+...the markup of the block in the front end could look like this:
 ```html
 <p class="wp-block-block-development-examples-minimal-block-ca6eda">Hello World – Frontend</p>
 ```

 Any additional classes and attributes for the `Save` component of the block should be passed as an argument of `useBlockProps.save()` (see [example](https://github.com/WordPress/block-development-examples/blob/trunk/plugins/stylesheets-79a4c3/src/save.js)).

-When you add `support` for any feature, they get added to the object returned by the `useBlockProps.save()` hook.
+When you add `support` for any feature, the proper classes get added to the object returned by the `useBlockProps.save()` hook.

 ```html
 <p class="